genes-and-health/TRE-documentation-v3/docs/getting-started-as-a-new-user/choosing-your-virtual-machine.md

 ![Custom Virtual Machine profile](../images/getting-started-as-a-new-user/custom-virtual-machine-profile.png)

 !!! warning
-    Choose the Use custom Virtual Machine profile only when absolutely necessary, use Basic machine unless a script requires high memory or increased CPU capacity.
+    Choose the **Use custom Virtual Machine profile only** when absolutely necessary.
 Excess use of higher-spec machines can significantly impact running costs.
-Test your script on the Basic machine first, as other options are more expensive.

 ## Switching off the machine